-As explained in Appendix A, the SWRCB has the authority to intervene and implement the requirements of the SGMA in the Colusa Subbasin (as well as other areas of the

-State) if locals are unable or unwilling to comply with the law.
-In such a case, the Subbasin would be designated as a "Probationary Basin" by the SWRCB and fees would be charged to each groundwater extractor (landowner).
+As explained in Attachment A, the SWRCB has the authority to intervene and implement the requirements of the SGMA in the Colusa Subbasin (as well as other areas of the State) if locals are unable or unwilling to comply with the law.
+In such a case, the Subbasin would be designated as a "Probationary Basin" by the SWRCB and the fees to each groundwater extractor (landowner).
 The SWRCB fees would be as follows: